abdeel07/abdeel07/README.md

 <h3 align="center">A passionate full-stack web developer from Morocco</h3>

-- 🔭 I’m currently working on **E-commerce site, based on a microservices architecture [Springboot - Django - React.js]**

 - 🌱 I’m currently learning **Microservices Architecture**

 - 👯 I’m looking to collaborate on **an exclusive project**